harshkanth/Becdeg-docs/docs/step-by-step-guide-overview.md

-# Step-by-step guides
+# Step-by-step guide 🧭

-The **Step-by-step guides** section provides concise, actionable walkthroughs designed to help users accomplish specific tasks with precision and ease.
-These guides are tailored for users who prefer hands-on, task-oriented instructions rather than broader conceptual overviews.

-Each guide is focused on a particular feature or use case, offering a linear set of instructions that are easy to follow and implement.
+The **Step-by-step guide** section is your go-to companion for executing specific tasks with precision and clarity.
+Whether you're a first-time user or revisiting a task, these guides walk you through each action one step at a time — no guesswork, just results.

+!!! tip
+    Follow each step in sequence to ensure success.

+## 📋 What you'll find here:

+- **Sequential task breakdowns**
+  Clear, numbered instructions for performing platform-specific actions.

+- **Screenshots and UI highlights**
+  Visual cues to help you locate buttons, fields, or menus.

+- **Expected outcomes**
+  Know what to expect at each stage of the task.

+- **Tips and alerts**
+  Helpful notes to avoid common mistakes or pitfalls.

+- **Validation checks**
+  Ensure each step worked before moving to the next.

+## 🚀 Who is it for?
+This section is for:

+- New users who prefer clear directions
+- Support teams assisting end users
+- Trainers and onboarding specialists

+This section is regularly updated as workflows evolve.
+Check back often for the latest processes and improvements.

-> 📌 _Insert the list of available step-by-step guides in the table below as they are created._
+> 📌 _Add links to individual step-by-step guides below as they are published._

-The guides typically include:

-- Clearly defined goals or outcomes
-- Numbered instructions in sequential order
-- Supporting screenshots or visual cues (where needed)
-- Important notes, warnings, or best practices
-- Troubleshooting tips for common errors

-This section is continually expanded to support both new and advanced users through practical, real-world scenarios.